KelschLAB/NoSeMaze/Documentation/README.md

 Documentations available are:

-- [Hardware Reference](./HardwareDocumentation/README.md) - Understanding the required hardware.
+- [Hardware Reference](./HardwareDocumentation/README.md) - Understanding the required hardware
 - [Setup Guide](./Guides/setupGuide.md) - Setup of Nosemaze
 - [User Guide](./Guides/userGuide.md) - How to use the Nosemaze system